purble/FeatherNet-IISc/README.md

-The IISc-RF is labelled dataset accompanying manuscript titled "FeatherNet - A Compressed Neural Network for High Speed, Outdoor Autonomous Navigation of MAVs with Limited Computational Power", currently under review for Robotics and Automation Letters.
+The IISc-RF is labelled dataset accompanying "FeatherNet - A Compressed Neural Network for High Speed, Outdoor Autonomous Navigation of MAVs with Limited Computational Power", currently under review.
 The data was collected by research staff working at Robert Bosch Centre for Cyber Physical Systems at the Indian Institute of Science.

 # IISc-RF dataset

-The IISc-RF dataset comprises of 60,150 RGB images each of dimension 49x49 on roads inside the Indian Institute of Science campus.
+The IISc-RF dataset consists of 60,150 RGB images, each of dimension 49x49, on roads inside the Indian Institute of Science campus.
 The dataset is split into disjoint training (51,150 images) and test (9,000 images) sets.
 Each set has equal representation of images from three classes- Turn Left, Go Straight and Turn Right.
 Furthermore, the images in the test set were collected on separate set of roads than those in training set.

-Below are randomly selected 5 examples from each of the three classes:
+Below are 5 randomly selected examples from each of the three classes:

 ![ThreeClasses](Data/Sample/3classes.png)

 # Dataset Layouts

+## Software requirements

+* Ubuntu 16.04
+* Python 2.7
+* Numpy 1.14.5
+* Tensorflow 1.4.1
+* Pickle

 ## Python version